digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

-This guide uses the example configurations you can find in the release bundle under ``example/03-advanced-configuration`` and explains you how to leverage these examples for your purposes.
+This guide uses the example configurations you can find in the release bundle under ``example/03-advanced-configuration`` and explains how to leverage these examples for your purposes.
 Therefore, any file named in this guide will refer to subdirectories of the advanced configuration example.